powerpak/JupyterNotebookImageExporter/README.md

 <img width="333" alt="Screenshot 2019-09-15 at 1 52 45 PM" src="https://user-images.githubusercontent.com/9989010/64917371-5fa84000-d7c2-11e9-9f65-e9a53fc7d781.png">

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT license (see LICENSE.txt).
+It was forked from [damienmarlier51's repo](https://github.com/damienmarlier51/Junix) which is also MIT licensed.